 401(k) Rollover in Central West End, MO.
-Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for Central West End, MO residents to know what to do with their existing 401(k) savings.
+Starting a new job is an exciting time that can present you with new challenges and opportunities.
+However, many Central West End, MO residents wonder what the best options are for their existing 401(k) savings.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Central West End,MO

-There are several options for handling your 401(k) rollover in Central West End, MO, and usually it takes trustworthy financial planning and an experienced financial advisor to know how to best deal with your savings.
+There are several options for handling your 401(k) rollover in Central West End, MO, and usually it takes trustworthy financial planning and a savvy financial advisor to know which option is best for you.
 Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
 This means we work in your best interest to make sure your money is working for you as you want it to.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 877-930-4015 or contact us online to learn more about 401(k) rollover options in Central West End, MO.

-If you have over $5,000 invested in your 401(k), many Central West End, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Central West End, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Central West End, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+Many people in Central West End, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds whenever you’d like.

-However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an effect on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans with numerous recordkeepers.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to manage several different retirement plans with several different custodians.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

 2. Roll Over Your 401(k) to Your New Employer

-If your new employer in Central West End, MO also offers a 401(k), most employers will permit you to roll over your 401(k) savings to their plan.
-This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+If your new position in Central West End, MO also offers a 401(k), most employers will permit you to roll over your 401(k) savings to their plan.
+This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
 Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still working.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A knowledgeable financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.

 3. Open a Rollover IRA

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a former employer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the funds there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, you maintain your tax status with the money you have contributed.
+A Rollover IRA is an account started to move savings from a previous employer’s 401(k).
+If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+This way, the tax status of the money you already invested is not affected.

 Traditional IRA

-Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
+Money deposited into a Traditional IRA may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will be required to take out required minimum distributions regardless of your status in the workforce.
+Upon turning 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.

 Roth IRA

-Contributions to Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
-The benefit is that you do not pay taxes when you withdraw the money.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can take out the contributions you make without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Different from Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.
+Savings deposited into Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can access the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when the money is withdrawn.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Central West End, MO, however many of them vary when it comes to fees or other expenses.
+You can open an IRA with many banks or any brokerage firm in Central West End, MO, however they often vary in terms of fees or other expenses.
 Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.